The Process (Skinny Puppy album): Background, recording and concept

 Nivek Ogre, cEvin Key, and Dwayne Goettel signed a contract with American Recordings, and moved to Malibu, California to record The Process.
 "Jahya" was the first song recorded for the album, the only song recorded at the band's familiar Mushroom Studios.
 Recording sessions were punctuated by fires, floods, and the Northridge earthquake.
 The album's producer changed several times, from Roli Mosimann to Martin Atkins to Dave Ogilvie.
 According to cEvin Key, American Recordings pressured the band into adopting a commercial, industrial metal sound similar to Nine Inch Nails.
 The band's bickering and excessive drug use made the recording process so long and costly that American Recordings reduced Skinny Puppy's contract from three albums to one.
 In 1994, Key and Goettel returned to Vancouver with the master tapes; in the face of tensions between band members, however, Ogre remained in Los Angeles and left the band on June 12, 1995.
 American Recordings decided to drop Skinny Puppy after the release of The Process.
 The band's keyboardist, Dwayne Goettel, died of a heroin overdose on August 23, 1995, and the album was dedicated to him.
 After Goettel's death, cEvin and Dave finished mixing The Process.

-It was intended as a concept album about a 1960s psychotherapy cult known as the Process Church of the Final Judgment, to which Ogre was introduced by Genesis P-Orridge.
-An artist collective calling itself The Process (collective) grew out of the project.
+It was intended as a concept album about a 1960s psychotherapy cult known as the Process Church of the Final Judgement, to which Ogre was introduced by Genesis P-Orridge.
+An artist collective calling itself The Process grew out of the project.
 "Blue Serge" was one of Key's first experiments with a modular synthesizer.